/ EN

 Address

-Childish’s artistic path has always carried an inner drive and a spirit of resistance.
-Diagnosed with severe dyslexia as a teenager, he left school at sixteen to work as a stonemason apprentice in the naval dockyards.
-He was later admitted to several art schools but was expelled from Central Saint Martins in the 1980s for insisting on his uncompromising personal style.
-This formative experience shaped his lifelong ethos: whether painting, writing, or making music, he remains committed to painting for the sake of painting.
+Billy Childish's artistic path is marked by a strong sense of self-determination and rebellion.
+Diagnosed with severe dyslexia as a teenager, he left school at 16 to become a stonemason's apprentice in a boatyard.
+Subsequently, he was accepted into several art schools but was expelled from Central Saint Martins in London in the 1980s for refusing to conform to prevailing styles.
+This experience of "refusing to pander" became the core attitude underlying all his subsequent creations—whether painting, writing, or making music, he has always adhered to what he calls "painting for the sake of painting."